Jonathan2251/lbd/source/llvmstructure.rst

       %d = ld i32* %c

   // Transfer above instructions order as follows.
 In RISC CPU of Mips, the ld
   //  %c uses the result of the previous instruction st %c.
-So it must wait 1
+So it must waits 1
-  //  cycles more.
+  //  cycle.
 Meaning the ld cannot follow st immediately.
   =>  st %b, i32* %c, i16 0
       st i32 %a, i16* %b,  i16 5
       %d = ld i32* %c, i16 0